danielvillahermosadominguez/katalistpaymentservice/README.md

 - [ ] Send a mail with an account.
 The idea it could be neccesary, at least to the edge cases
 - [ ] Basic integration in azure with TPV.
 Test
 - [ ] Service security in the backend
-- [ ] Optional if we don't have TPV interaction - Stripe interaction.
-Review it in the demo
 - [ ] Improve the look and feel of the basic form - use codurance styles
 - [ ] Emulation of the TPV (temporary) - Optional and to evaluate
 - [ ] Documentation about the integrations.